radical-cybertools/radical.repex.at/README.md

 $ pip install radical.pilot
 $ git clone https://github.com/radical-cybertools/ReplicaExchange.git
 $ cd ReplicaExchange/re_package
-$ cd config
 ```

 ##Usage

-Before running RE simulation path to NAMD executable must be specified; open /re_package/config/input.json and change NAMD path, you can find NAMD paths for mac and linux in paths-to-namd.dat (three precompiled NAMD executables are shipped with this installation), alternatively you can specify your own path.
+Before running RE simulation path to NAMD executable must be specified; open /re_package/config/input.json and change NAMD path.
+You can find NAMD paths for mac and linux in paths-to-namd.dat (three precompiled NAMD executables are shipped with this installation), alternatively you can specify your own path.

 To run RE simulation, specify simulation configuration file and resource configuration file: